brillout/wildcard-api/docs/intro.template.md

 })();
 ~~~

-When calling `endpoints.hello` in the browser Wildcard does the following:
+Calling `endpoints.hello` in the browser returns a promise that is resolved after Wildcard as done the following:
- 1. Serializes the argument list `['Alice']` to `["Alice"]`
+ 1. Serializes the argument `'Alice'`, makes an HTTP request to `/wildcard/hello`
- 2. Makes a HTTP request to `/wildcard/hello/["Alice"]`
- 3. Runs the `endpoints.hello` function on the server
+ 2. Calls the `endpoints.hello` function we defined on the server, serializes `{message: 'Hi Alice'}`, sends an HTTP response
- 4. Serializes the returned value  `{message: 'Hi Alice'}` to `{"message":"Hi Alice"}`
- 5. HTTP response with the serialzed returned value as body
- 6. Resolves the promise
+ 3. Deserializes the HTTP response, and resolve the promise

-Wildcard provides
+Wildcard provides:
-correct serialization
-(we use JSON++ instead of JSON),
+ - Correct serialization (we use JSON++ instead of JSON)
-default error handlings
-(such as showing a popup to the user when the client looses network connection),
+ - Error handlings (such as showing a popup to the user when the client looses network connection)
-dev tools
-(such as pretty API browsing),
+ - Dev tools (such as API inspection)
-Universal/Isomorphic/SSR support,
+ - Universal/Isomorphic/SSR support
-etc.

-Wildcard is ideal for rapid prototyping.
-It can as well can be a successfully used for medium sized and large applications.

 #### Contents